StevenMontealegre/ApplicationGooglemapsAPI/README.md

-This a challange propused in mobiles apps's class
+This is a challange propused in mobiles apps's class